 In 2015, the ZBW received the Data Seal of Approval.

 Transferring content into the digital archive

-Generally, content is transferred into the digital archive once processing of the digital objects, including metadata enrichment, is concluded.
+Generally, contents are transferred into the digital archive once processing of the digital objects, including metadata enrichment, is concluded.

 For continually growing collections, such as the EconStor repository, dedicated software ensures that new content is transferred into the digital archive on the same day.

 Image: EconStor ingest interface

 The ZBW uses the Rosetta software for its digital preservation.
 By means of Rosetta and its integrated workflows, objects are transformed into an archive package, including all the metadata required for a sustainable usability of the object.